NebNooc/FullStack.MicroWebApplication-Server/README.md

 * **Objective** - to create an implementation of a small web service
 * **Purpose** - to demonstrate the construction of a full-stacked web-application

+## Mission

+Provide an account management system that layers onto an existing financial account to provide useful services for organizing and allocating funds for multiple purposes.

 ### Current Tech Stack
 * **Frontend** - Angular / React
 * **Business Logic** - Java (Spring)